AlexWritesCodeYes/OpenAutomod/README.md

 If you're hosting this on your own, you'll need to install sqlite3, node.js, and discord.js on your machine.
 If you're running this on a GNU/Linux device, you might want pm2 to run everything as well.

 If you're running this for the first time, run the deploy-commands.js file first.

+Once you've got the bot up and running, run the /help command for more information on how to use it.